Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 Rush Creek is divided into two connected but distinct blocks of single-family homes.
 Nearly all of the neighborhood is detached, 3–5 bedroom, two-story product built by the same developer between approximately 1996 and 1999.

-• Oak Shade Lane (Westerly Block) — 29 homes: The smaller and more intimate of the two blocks.
+The smaller and more intimate of the two blocks.
 Slightly closer to 101 but buffered by mature landscaping and the preserve berm.
 Homes on the eastern end of Oak Shade back to protected marsh.
 Cul-de-sac design means functionally zero through-traffic.
-Tends to price slightly below Saddle Wood on a $/SF basis, which many buyers consider the neighborhood's best value.
+Tends to price slightly below Saddle Wood on a $/SF basis, which many buyers consider the neighborhood's best value — though the block is fully capable of premium results: the spring 2026 off-market sale at 15 Oak Shade Lane closed at $2,275,000 and $867 per square foot on a one-acre lot, above the neighborhood's blended average.

 How these two blocks differ in real life